emiyl/dsi.cfw.guide-archive/index.md

   cta_url: /guide/get-started/
 ---

+This guide is not compatible with development DSi consoles or Chinese iQue DSi consoles.
+{: .notice--info}

 ## What is homebrew?

 Homebrew applications are custom, user-made software, which haven't been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.